 If you use certain types of property, called listed property, in your home, special rules apply.
-Listed property includes any property of a type generally used for entertainment, recreation, and amusement (including photographic, phonographic, communication, and video recording equipment).
-Listed property also includes computers and related equipment unless they are used in a qualifying office in your home.
-If you use your computer in a qualifying office in your home, see Property Bought for Business Use, later.
+Listed property includes computers and related equipment and any property of a type generally used for entertainment, recreation, and amusement (including photographic, phonographic, communication, and video recording equipment).

+Exception for certain use of computers.
+Computers and related equipment used exclusively in a qualifying office in your home are not listed property.
+If you qualify to deduct expenses for the business use of your home (see Qualifying for a Deduction, earlier) and you use your computer exclusively in your qualifying office in the home, do not use the listed property rules discussed below.
+Instead, follow the rules discussed under Property Bought for Business Use, later.